fredaas/grow/README.txt

 EXAMPLE 3: DERIVE DIRECTORY INFORMATION
 --------------------------------------------------------------------------------

-    Grow can gather information about depth, content, and size, using the --info-report flag:
+    Grow can gather information about the depth, content, and size of a directory using the --info-report flag:

         $ grow -i